arterm-sedov/p5js-L12-vector-fields-particle-systems-math-roses/README.md

 Mouse movement influences the vector field.

-Also experiment with the following parameters on particles.js:
+Also experiment with the following parameters in particles.js:

 In the Particle class constructor: